maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 type whose address should be passed.

 ``s`` (string) [const char \*]
-    Convert a JSON string to a pointer to a NULL terminated UTF-8 string.
+    Convert a JSON string to a pointer to a null terminated UTF-8 string.
 The resulting string is extracted by using :func:`json_string_value()` internally, so it exists as long as there are still references to the corresponding JSON string.

 ``s%`` (string) [const char \*, size_t \*]
-    Convert a JSON string to a pointer to a NULL terminated UTF-8 string and its length.
+    Convert a JSON string to a pointer to a null terminated UTF-8 string and its length.

     .. versionadded:: 2.6